biomaticals/3DComputerGraphicWithOpenGL/README.txt

 the corresponding source code is displayed in the "Code Panel".
 The "Description Panel" provides explanations of key functions, theoretical notes,
 and debugging information, while the "Result Panel" shows the rendered output.
+The demonstration video is available at the development log link below.

 For more information about the book, please refer to the link below:
 https://www.hanbit.co.kr/store/books/look.php?p_code=B1779572378